silksong-modding/Silksong.ModMenu/README.md

 ## Future work

+The ModMenu mod should be considered _unstable_ until future work is pared down and version 1.0 is released.
+Breaking API changes may occur in the pursuit of implementing these additional features.

 *   Extending the 'new game' menu with new game modes.
 *   New content pane implementations:
 	*   Free placement